jreypo/jreypo.github.io/_posts/2011-01-05-hp-virtual-connect-domain-setup-part-3-storage-setup.md

 -   Identify the World Wide Names (WWNs) to be used by the servers.
 -   Define the available SAN fabrics.

-You can launch the wizard either from the Tools menu in the Virtua Connect page or right after finishing the **Network Setup Wizard**.
+You can launch the wizard either from the Tools menu in the Virtual Connect page or right after finishing the **Network Setup Wizard**.
 From the welcome screen click Next and move into the **World Wide Name (WWN) Settings** page.

 In this first page you can specify if you want to use the WWN settings that comes with the Fiber Channel HBA card or if the HP Virtual Connect supplied WWN settings.